 - Person or team responsible for completing the action, as well as the deadline and status.

 While an organization can’t prevent several types of disasters, it can prepare for the effects that hazards may pose.
 Making an effective disaster preparedness plan takes more than time; it takes:

 - Program management that establishes leadership and commitment.

 - Careful planning that takes all possible risks and hazards into consideration.

 - Implementation to assess the plans and put them into action.

 - The testing of processes and procedures.

-As weather patterns change and employees come and go, updating, improving and testing your disaster preparedness plan is imperative to guiding your business through a disaster.
+As weather patterns change and employees come and go, updating, improving, and testing your disaster preparedness plan is imperative to guide your business through a disaster.